1j01/janitorial-android/README.md

 ## Ideas

 - Metroidvania
+	- Instead of abilities like Jump, you collect blocks like Jump Block
+- Gear systems
+- Ridable giant robots / cars?
+- Or could be more open world / sandbox-y
 	- Tetris area
 	- Pacman area with wrapping
-- Ridable giant robots / cars?
-- Open world?
-(OpenJunkbot?
-Junkbot Open?)
-- More of a sandbox? idk
 - Convert LDraw models into pixel art [with Three.js](https://threejs.org/examples/?q=ldraw#webgl_loader_ldraw) and the proper perspective and lighting and postprocessing (selective outlining would be difficult)

 ## Development Setup